LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 4. Click **shared reports**.
 Two folders are displayed:
    * **LE predefined dashboards**: All available predefined LivePerson dashboards.
    * **My account**: Reports that have been designed specifically for your account.
-   * **Analytics RB reporting**: Customized dashboards created by LP for brands with a customization package.
+   * **Analytics reporting**: Customized dashboards created by LP for brands with a customization package.
 5. Click on a folder to view the available reports inside.

 **How to video:** [**Getting started**](https://bcove.video/2vj2Sid)